jesshew/mobbin/README.md

     1.  **Input:** The standardized image (`signedUrl`) and the raw text string containing the flat map of element descriptions from Stage 2.
     2.  **Contextual Refinement Prompt:** `ClaudeAIService.anchor_elements_from_image()` uses the `ANCHOR_ELEMENTS_PROMPT_v3`.
 This prompt instructs the Claude model to rewrite each description, focusing on the element itself while subtly incorporating 1-2 nearby visual cues (text, icons) as anchors.
 The emphasis is on making the *target element* more findable, not describing the anchor.
     3.  **Preserving Focus:** The prompt design ensures anchors are phrased subordinately (e.g., "..., located below the 'Settings' icon") so the VLM's attention remains on the primary element being described.
-    4.  **Output Structure:** The output is a flat JSON object (Record<string, string>) where keys are element identifiers (often hierarchical paths) and values are the new, anchor-enriched descriptions.
-    5.  **Validation (Implicit):** While not a formal validation step with explicit metrics at this point, the prompt's design encourages clarity and the inclusion of useful anchors.
-The actual effectiveness of these anchored descriptions is practically validated by the performance of the bounding box detection in Stage 4.

 *   **Main Module:**
     *   [`ClaudeAIService.anchor_elements_from_image()`](/lib/services/ai/ClaudeAIService.ts)